 On 27 May 2021 he commenced his four-year term as President of the IOI at the 12th quadrennial World Conference and General Assembly of the IOI in Dublin, Ireland.
 It is the first time in the 43-year history of the IOI that an Australian has been elected President.
 The IOI, established in 1978, is the global organisation for the cooperation of 205 independent Ombudsman institutions from more than 100 countries worldwide.
 The IOI is organised in six regional chapters - Africa, Asia, Australasian and Pacific, Europe, the Caribbean and Latin America and North America.
 His appointment also marks the first time that a President has been elected by IOI members.
 Historically, Presidents were elected by the IOI World Board.
 A new voting system, applicable for the first time in the 2020 election, provided the opportunity for every IOI member globally to vote for the position of President.
 Chris received 96% of the vote.
 He has previously served on the IOI World Board as Second Vice President between 2016 and 2020, Treasurer between 2014 and 2016 and President of the Australasian and Pacific Ombudsman Region between 2012 and 2014.

-Chris has a particularly strong theoretical and practising interest in administrative law.
-He has for the last fourteen years been an Adjunct Professor in the School of Law at the University of Western Australia where he teaches the advanced administrative law unit Government Accountability - Law and Practice, a course he founded with Professor Simon Young.
+Chris has a particularly strong theoretical and practising interest in administrative law and teaches the University of Western Australia’s advanced administrative law unit Government Accountability - Law and Practice, a course he founded with Professor Simon Young.
 Chris is also the author of a range of publications on the ombudsman and administrative law.